 Now, this part about your career development plan is the hardest to outline clearly.

 You can choose to divide this part into two distinctive parts.
 The first part can be devoted to the barriers within you, i.e., your characteristics or habits that might come in your way.
-The second part can be devoted to the external obstacles that you might face in your way to achieving your short-term and long-term goals.
+The second part can be devoted to the external obstacles you might face to achieve your short-term and long-term goals.

 To make it a lot more detailed and planned, outline the ways to tackle both internal and external barriers.